GenomicsAotearoa/introduction-to-shell/docs/03-working-with-files.md

     SRR098026-copy.fastq
     ```

-!!! termial-2 " The `mv` command is also how you rename files.
+!!! terminal-2 "The `mv` command is also how you rename files.
 Let's rename this file to make it clear that this is a backup:"

     ```bash
     $ cd backup